bobtian19/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> Python lists and sets are both collections of data.
 However, sets are not indexed/ordered, while lists are.
+This allows Python to retrieve data from sets faster than parsing through indexed lists.
+Thus, finding an element in a set should thus be a lot faster.
+Example:
+Store numbers as an ordered list: `listX = [4, 8, 15, 16, 23 42]`
+Store numbers as an unorderd set: `setX = {4, 8, 15, 16, 23 42}`
+Since sets are unordered, it's much more efficent to perform set operations such as finding unions and intersection.

 ---